How to use decodable books

 1. Practice and more practice

 Reading a number of decodable texts with the same spellings will help children remember and commit new words to long-term memory.
 Some reading schemes have a number of books at each level.
 You can also ask children to re-read texts with expression or in pairs.
 This will develop reading fluency.
-Include phonic games and other reading activities such as ‘sound seeking’ in which the child reads a text and finds words with various spellings of a specific phoneme.
+Include phonics games and other reading activities such as ‘sound seeking’ in which the child reads a text and finds words with various spellings of a specific phoneme.

-1. Whole class, group or 1:1
+1. Whole class, group or one to one

 1. Age-appropriate decodables

-To see our decodable books visit www.phonicbooks.co.uk
+To see our decodable books visit our website.

 Leave a Reply